pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Substantivos, Artigos, Pronomes, Preposições.md

 D the water cycle in the Pantanal depends on the life of many animais, which live there.
 E nearly 25% of the Pantanal wetland has been burned down.

-Item.
 10. According to the text,

-Item.
 10. De acordo com o texto,

 A the climate change is the only responsible factor for the wildfires in the Pantanal. - mudança climática é o único fator responsável pelos incêndios florestais no Pantanal.